justinmichaud/remote-support/README.md

 # Left to implement

 - Make simple gui to allow the connection details to be entered
+- Clean up the code - it is a mess
 - Ask the user to forward ports if udp hole punching doesn't work
 - Handle edge cases when two people try to connect to same computer
 - Launch vnc and ssh server from gui